 Did you like this Drunken Noodles Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comments section below!

-- 1–2 Thai chilis (omit if you prefer not-spicy)
+- 1–2 Thai chili (finely chopped.
+Omit if you prefer not spicy)

 - 2 tablespoons fish sauce

-- 2 Kaffir lime leaves, finely chopped OR substitute with 1½ teaspoon finely chopped lime zest (it’s even better if you do half lemon and half lime zest)
+- 2 teaspoon kaffir lime leaves (finely chopped or substitute with 1 1/2 teaspoon finely chopped lime zest (it’s even better if you do half lemon and half lime zest))